 For completion of the PhD degree, competence in theory, in research methodology and in quantitative techniques is expected, as well as competence in the general field of criminology and criminal justice and in some specialization area within criminology or criminal justice selected by the student with Department approval.
 The necessary course work is determined on the basis of the student's previous preparation, needs, and interests.
 The determination of courses which must be made up is determined upon admission into the program.
 Courses which are needed to prepare the PhD student for his/her comprehensive examinations should be selected on the basis of advice given by the student's faculty advisor.
-If students admitted to the doctoral program have not completed the equivalent of CCJS 600 (Criminal Justice), CCJS 610 (Research Methods in Criminal Justice and Criminology), and CCJS 651 (Seminar in Criminology), they will be required to complete these courses.
-All doctoral students must complete CCJS 710 (Advanced Criminal Justice and Criminological Research Methods), and an advanced course in statistics.
-(See below for list of courses that may be approved to satisfy this requirement).
-CCJS 710 and the advanced statistics course must be completed with a grade of "B" or better.
-The candidate is required to pass PhD comprehensive examinations, acquire at least 12 hours of PhD research credits (CCJS 899), and prepare and defend a doctoral dissertation under guidance of his/her PhD dissertation committee.
+If students admitted to the doctoral program have not completed the equivalent of CCJS 600 (Criminal Justice), CCJS 610 (Research Methods in Criminal Justice and Criminology), CCJS 620 (Fundamentals of Criminological Research), CCJS 621 (General Linear Models in Criminal Justice Research) and CCJS 651 (Seminar in Criminology), they will be required to complete these courses.

 The University requires that a student must be admitted to candidacy within five years after admission to the doctoral program.
 In addition, the student must be admitted to candidacy at least one academic year before the date on which the degree is to be conferred.

 The student must complete the entire program for the degree, including the dissertation and final examination, within a four-year period after admission to candidacy.
 One extension of time, either for admission to candidacy or for completion of requirements for the doctoral degree, may be granted at the discretion of the Department.
-Beyond that one extension, admission to the program terminates, at which point a student may apply for readmission to the program.
-For further details, please consult the graduate school policy manual.
+Beyond that one extension, admission to the program terminates, at which point a student must reapply to the program.
+For further details, please consult the Graduate School policy manual.

 Doctoral students who have been advanced to candidacy must register each semester, excluding summer sessions, until the degree is awarded.
 These students must register every semester for 899, Doctoral Dissertation Research.
 899 will carry 6 credit hours and will be covered by a flat candidacy tuition.